SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

 7. Setup User Interface
    1. Click on “User Interface” tab
-   2. In the UI certificate, click on “Copy System certificate and re-use as UI certificate” icon
+   2. In the UI certificate, click on “Copy System certificate and re-use as UI certificate” icon.
+In the popup press OK to overwrite the current UI Certificate.
-   3. Click on “Restart” cloud connector icon in the header (wait for restart)
+   3. Click on “Restart" icon in the header and restart the SAP Cloud Connector (wait for restart)

      ![Setup PP](./images/CertificateCloudConnector7.png)

 [For more details see SAP Help: Setup Trust](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/c84d4d0b12d34890b334998185f49e88.html)

 ### **C: Create Trust to SAP Cloud Connector and configure Principal Propagation in the SAP S/4HANA System**

+***Hint:** The following screenshots are done with SAP GUI 7.50 - by using SAP GUI 7.60 the usage could differ e.g tick button instead of a continue button etc.*

 1. Logon to your SAP S/4HANA with SAP GUI
 2. Call Transaction STRUST